 Over one in 100 people in the UK are autistic, which means you are highly likely to already have autistic colleagues, albeit you may not be aware of it.
+So how should you approach autism in the workplace?
 Those with autism spectrum disorder (ASD) can offer a huge amount to society: just think of Greta Thunberg (who describes her Aspergers as a superpower), Anthony Hopkins, Daryl Hannah, Susan Boyle and Chris Packham, to name but a few.

 Just recently, The Times reported on Vice Admiral Nick Hine, who credits his autism (diagnosed a decade ago) for a different way of thinking that made him a better naval officer.
 This doesn’t dismiss the very real challenges that many autistic people face in life.
 Autism can be profound and all-encompassing, affecting every aspect and stage of life.
 But these examples should challenge ingrained and simplistic assumptions, both about the nature of autism and the qualities that drive career success.

-Sadly, autistic people are often still excluded from employment due to inbuilt processes that work against those with ASD.
+Sadly, autism in the workplace is often not well handled.
+Autistic people are often still excluded from employment due to inbuilt processes that work against those with ASD.
 It is shocking to know, for example, that the number of autistic adults in full-time employment in the UK stands at just 16%.
 According to the National Autistic Society, this figure hasn’t changed in almost a decade.
 But it also makes sense when you think of the challenges facing autistic people entering and progressing in the workplace.

 The interviewing process, for example, is daunting for anyone – but for someone with autism it can be a very real barrier, presenting an overwhelming experience that focuses on complex communication and social skills that are far more difficult for those on the autism spectrum.
 For employers too, there can often be a bias to looking for candidates with good interpersonal/communication/team skills – sometimes listing these as standard prerequisites on job descriptions.
 This is no problem if the job really demands those skills.
 But they are often prioritised, regardless of the actual job requirements.
 Take a role in technology, data analysis, business intelligence, writing or design – do you really need to be a ‘team player’ for many of these roles?